-We believe that treating patients with trilaciclib prior to the administration of chemotherapy may have the following benefits and advantages:
+We believe that treating patients with trilaciclib prior to the administration of chemotherapy or chemotherapy/immunotherapy regimens may have the following benefits and advantages:

-- Potential to minimize chemotherapy-induced myelotoxicity and immunosuppression.
-Trilaciclib has been rationally designed and optimized to preserve HSPCs from damage by chemotherapy, thereby minimizing cytopenias across all four blood lineages: red cells, platelets, neutrophils and lymphocytes.
+- Potential to prevent or mitigate chemotherapy-induced myelosuppression.
+Trilaciclib has been rationally designed and optimized to preserve HSPCs from damage by chemotherapy, thereby minimizing cytopenias across neutrophils, red cells, and platelets.
 Trilaciclib has the potential to decrease the clinically relevant consequences of these cytopenias and improve patient outcomes. - Potential to reduce chemotherapy dose-delays and dose reductions.
 Chemotherapy-induced myelosuppression is the major dose limiting toxicity of chemotherapy and can lead to dose reductions and schedule delays that can limit therapeutic benefit.
-Trilaciclib has been designed specifically to minimize myelosuppression and has the potential to enable maintenance of the indicated and planned chemotherapeutic dose and schedule. - Potential for combination with immune checkpoint inhibitors.
-We are collaborating non-exclusively with Genentech to explore the utility of trilaciclib and their checkpoint inhibitor Tecentriq combined with chemotherapy in SCLC.
-We initiated a Phase 2 trial in combination with Tecentriq in the second quarter of 2017, and reported positive multi-lineage myelopreservation data in November 2018. - Potential broad applicability.
+Trilaciclib has been designed specifically to minimize myelosuppression and has the potential to enable maintenance of the indicated and planned chemotherapeutic dose and schedule. - Potential to improve the patient experience as measured by validated Patient Reported Outcomes (PRO) instruments.
+PRO data from our randomized trials demonstrate that patients receiving trilaciclib report less fatigue and improved physical and functional well-being. - Potential for use with chemotherapy/immune checkpoint inhibitors combinations.
+Immune checkpoint inhibitors are often combined with chemotherapy.
+We have demonstrated that trilaciclib mitigates myelosuppression in first-line SCLC patients treated with the immune checkpoint inhibitor Tecentriq and chemotherapy. - Potential broad applicability.
 We believe trilaciclib has the potential to benefit patients treated with multiple myelosuppressive chemotherapeutic regimens across a wide range of tumor types. - Convenience of administration.
 Trilaciclib is designed to be administered via an IV infusion prior to chemotherapy treatment.
 This dosing regimen fits with standard clinical practice for chemotherapy administration with or without checkpoint inhibitors. - Potential to reduce the cost of rescue interventions.
 Chemotherapy-induced myelosuppression leads to severe adverse side effects, such as fatigue due to anemia, infections due to neutropenia, and bleeding due to thrombocytopenia.
 These adverse side effects often require costly rescue interventions such as hospitalizations, transfusions, antibiotic usage and/or treatment with growth factor support.
 Because trilaciclib has been designed specifically to minimize myelosuppression, we believe that it has the potential to reduce these costs.
-The reported positive multi-lineage myelopreservation data in 2018 and our market research with payers supports this value proposition of trilaciclib.
+The positive multi-lineage myelopreservation data we have reported to date and our market research with payers supports the value proposition of trilaciclib. - Potential to preserve/enhance anti-tumor immunity and prolong OS in certain settings.
+Chemotherapy can damage the immune system and impair anti-tumor immunity.
+Trilaciclib has demonstrated the potential to preserve and enhance immune system function during chemotherapy.
+The improvement in OS observed in the randomized trial of TNBC patients may be due trilaciclib's ability to enhance anti-tumor immunity during chemotherapy.